 Most people with symptoms of mental illness prefer reliable online services like MyESALetter.net to get their ESA letter.
 We help you skip the hassle and get your letter comfortably.

-To apply online for the ESA letter, you have to follow these steps:
+To apply online to get an ESA letter for dog, you have to follow these steps:

 Get yourself evaluated by our licensed mental health expert to get your emotional support animal.
 All that's required of you is filling out a form, and we'll provide an ESA letter within 24 hours or less if you qualify.
 Living and flying with an emotional support animal was never so easy before!